ethereum/hive/docs/commandline.md

 Debian.

 First add `build-essential` by `sudo apt install build-essential`.
-Also install Go version 1.13 or later and add the installation directory to your `$PATH` as described in the [Go installation documentation].
+Also install Go version 1.13 or later and add it to your `$PATH` as described in the [Go installation documentation].
 You can check the installed Go version by running `go version`.

-To get hive, you first need to clone the repository to the location of your preference.
+To get hive, you first need to clone the repository to the location of your choice.
 Then you can build the hive executable.

     git clone https://github.com/ethereum/hive